-- Bokel Ct. is odd addresses only 1.

-- 2.

-- 3.

-- Crowson Ave. is even addresses only

-Gallagher Ct is even and odd addresses
+- 1. Bokel Ct. is odd addresses only - 2.
+Crowson Ave. is even addresses only - 3.
+Gallagher Ct is even and odd addresses - 4.
 Loyola University Maryland does not own or lease 5201 Gallagher Ct.
-This is a non-university residence and is privately owned

-Tantallion Ct. is even and odd addresses 4.
+This is a non-university residence and is privately owned - 5.
+Tantallion Ct. is even and odd addresses - 6.
+The Guilford Apartments are an off-campus site not owned by Loyola University Maryland.
+The University leases apartments for the purpose of student housing